 With one of the largest teams of qualified Certification Engineers anywhere in the world, and the leading issuer of ATEX approvals, CSA Group can offer an end-to-end certification service to meet your needs.

-In many instances EC-Type Examination certification is required in order to achieve this.
+In many instances EU-Type Examination certification is required in order to achieve this.

 The objective of ATEX is to ensure the free movement of Ex products within the European Union, by offering one harmonised compliance procedure accepted by all EU countries, eradicating the need for differing national standards.